-Semester-in-Residence students register for a full academic load of 4 three and four credit courses at the College of William and Mary.
+Semester-in-Residence students register for a full academic load of 4 three and four credit courses at the College of William & Mary.

-Elective courses: The other two courses are electives.
-Of particular interest to Semester-in-Residence students are special elective courses sponsored by NIAHD in the areas of History, Anthropology, American Studies, and Music.
-These courses include not only early American History, but also Architectural History, Historical Archaeology, Decorative Arts, and Music History.
+Courses: Semester-in-Residence students can choose from the full list of NIAHD-sponsored courses in the areas of History, Anthropology, American Studies, and Music.
+These courses include not only Early American History, but also Architectural History, Historical Archaeology, Decorative Arts, and Music History.
 Semester-in-Residence students have the option to choose an independent study course as one elective class.
 Students can work with a faculty member to design and write a substantial research paper.
 Students may also select non-NIAHD courses from any of the regularly scheduled courses at the College, most of which are open to them on a space-available basis and subject to normal prerequisites and scheduling concerns.

 Museum Internship: One course of particular interest to Semester-in-Residence students is the internship at Colonial Williamsburg or another local museum.
 The museum internship is offered in both Fall and Spring semesters.
 This course is designed to give students practical experience in a museum setting with a background of readings in public history and classroom discussion sessions designed to promote both critical and scholarly engagement with an individually chosen topic.
 The instructor will work with students before the start of the semester to arrange for a museum professional to host the student in a professional working environment for about ten hours a week in addition to the class meetings.